-The reliability of the IC card, IC card reader, exclusive driver, and Active Directory, in the following case is not within the scope of this evaluation.
+The reliability of the IC card, IC card reader, exclusive driver, Active Directory, and eMMC in the following case is not within the scope of this evaluation.

 - The encryption of communication of image files, digital signature, and authentication are necessary in order to realize the organizational security policies.
-Though the TOE cooperates with the IC card, IC card reader, exclusive driver, and Active Directory, these are outside the TOE scope and are not within the scope of this evaluation.
+Though the TOE cooperates with the IC card, IC card reader, exclusive driver, and Active Directory, these are outside the TOE scope and are not within the scope of this evaluation. - There is a possibility that information on setting values such as passwords might remain in the eMMC area where it is unable to access from the TOE.
+(This kind of area might exist by the characteristics of the eMMC.)
+Such remaining information is protected by the difficulty of obtaining the remaining information from the eMMC.
+The eMMC is outside the TOE scope, and the difficulty of obtaining the remaining information is not within the scope of this evaluation.

-Architectural Information
+5. Architectural Information